simonbland/docker-wordmove/README.md

 ## TODO

-* Base this image on a smaller image than Ubuntu
+* Release the Alpine version of this image
 * Configure Webhooks to build this image on Docker Hub when a new version of the `wordmove` gem is available

+## Credits 🙏🏻

+Based on [mfuezesi/docker-wordmove](
+https://github.com/mfuezesi/docker-wordmove), with WP-CLI support added.

+## Maintainers

+@simonbland and @welaika dev team 😎